Introduction Since childhood, fictional characters like Mickey Mouse, James Bond, and Donald Duck have formed…

 IP Division in University

-IP policy in universities is an important toolfor encouraging generation, protection, and commercialization of IP in universities and research institutes.
-The policy provides a structure and frameworkthat can be used to promote generation, protection and commercialization of IP in Research and Technology organizations.
-Typically, an IP policy mainly focuses on benefit sharing and ownership of IPRs, strategies for commercialization and management of privately sponsored research, collaborative research, conflict of interest as well as other issues.
+IP policy in universities is an important tool for encouraging the generation, protection, and commercialization of IP in universities and research institutes.
+The policy provides a structure and framework that can be used to promote the generation, protection, and commercialization of IP in Research and Technology organizations.
+Typically, an IP policy mainly focuses on benefit sharing and ownership of IPRs, strategies for commercialization, and management of privately sponsored research, collaborative research, conflict of interest as well as other issues.

-Existence of IP policies in institutes and universities is a strong indicator of their commitment in promoting generation, protection and commercial exploitation of IPRs.
+The existence of IP policies in institutes and universities is a strong indicator of their commitment to promoting the generation, protection, and commercial exploitation of IPRs.

-In other words, IP divisions in Universities and Institutions help spread the awareness of importance of IPR, especially for filing patent application for an invention.
-Such awareness and advantages of Patent protection gives an incentive to members of Universities for more inventions, leading to greater skills.
-Thus, University, in the end produces high quality manpower that the world is chasing for.
+In other words, IP divisions in Universities and Institutions help spread the awareness of the importance of IPR, especially for filing patent applications for an invention.
+Such awareness and advantages of Patent protection give an incentive to members of Universities for more inventions, leading to greater skills.
+Thus, University, in the end, produces high-quality manpower that the world is chasing for.

-There are many instances where Universities collaborate with industries for innovating in a specific domain, which gives a lot of exposure to its faculties and students and help them gain a position in these industries, leading to a lot of acknowledgement of the respective Universities.
-This, in turns, encourages the entire Academic ecosystem to do more research leading to useful invention, leading the country in becoming the hub of research and development.
+There are many instances where Universities collaborate with industries for innovating in a specific domain, which gives a lot of exposure to its faculties and students and helps them gain a position in these industries, leading to a lot of acknowledgment of the respective Universities.
+This, in turn, encourages the entire Academic ecosystem to do more research leading to useful inventions, leading the country in becoming the hub of research and development.

-Further, It is observed that India has been increasingly getting involved in research and development, so much so that, various Multinational Corporations across the world has shifted their R&D base in India.
-This is a significant reason as to why Indian Universities should file for Patent applications as all of the above facts give incentives for the Universities to innovate more useful products that helps grow the society as well as the economy.
+Further, It is observed that India has been increasingly getting involved in research and development, so much so that, various Multinational Corporations across the world have shifted their R&D base to India.
+This is a significant reason as to why Indian Universities should file for Patent applications as all of the above facts give incentives for the Universities to innovate more useful products that help grow the society as well as the economy.

 Government Policies Supporting the Filing of Patent Applications

-The Government of India amended the Patent Act by introducing the following policies that gives incentives to academic institutions to protect their inventions under Patent law.
+The Government of India amended the Patent Act by introducing the following policies that give incentives to academic institutions to protect their inventions under the Patent law.

 - The Department of Industrial Policy and Promotion (DIPP), Ministry of Commerce & Industry, Government of India, has signed an Institutional agreement with Anna University to establish India’s second Technology and Innovation Support Center (TISC) at the Centre for Intellectual Property Rights (CIPR), Anna University, Chennai, under the World Intellectual Property Organization’s (WIPO) TISC program.

-Such reduction in filing fees for individuals, small entities and start-ups will help students to file patent application without any inconvenience.
-The objective of the aforesaid policies is to stimulate a dynamic, vibrant and balanced Intellectual Property Rights (IPRs) system in India to foster creativity and innovation, thereby promoting entrepreneurship and enhancing social, economic and cultural development
+Such a reduction in filing fees for individuals, small entities, and start-ups will help students to file a patent application without any inconvenience.
+The objective of the aforesaid policies is to stimulate a dynamic, vibrant, and balanced Intellectual Property Rights (IPRs) system in India to foster creativity and innovation, thereby promoting entrepreneurship and enhancing social, economic, and cultural development

-The process of liberalization, privatization and globalization which started in 1991 has gained momentum in recent times.
+The process of liberalization, privatization, and globalization which started in 1991 has gained momentum in recent times.
 This, in addition to the fact that technology is increasingly penetrating in all aspects of Indian society, has resulted in greater awareness of IPR among all institutions of India.
-The foremost among them have been the universities and research institutes.
+The foremost among them has been the universities and research institutes.

-Thus only when the recent trend as seen in the top Indian universities is further developed and replicated in other universities, will India truly realizes its goal of becoming innovative and knowledge-based developed economy and society.
+Thus only when the recent trend as seen in the top Indian universities are further developed and replicated in other universities, will India truly realizes its goal of becoming an innovative and knowledge-based developed economy and society.